picoHz/taxy/docs/content/configuration.md

 Taxy includes a built-in WebUI.
 By default, it is served on localhost:46492.
 However, you can customize the port using the `TAXY_WEBUI` environment variable or the `--webui` command-line option.
 If you wish to disable the WebUI, set the `TAXY_NO_WEBUI=1` environment variable or use the `--no-webui` command-line option.

-WebUI uses [`Secure`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie#secure) cookie attribute to store the session token.
-This means that the WebUI will only work over HTTPS, unless it is served on localhost (although certain browsers, like Safari, may deny this even on localhost).
-If you want to use the WebUI over HTTP, you can set the `TAXY_INSECURE_WEBUI=1` environment variable or use the `--insecure-webui` command-line option.
-Note that this is not recommended.

 # Logging

 Taxy logs to the standard output as its default setting.
 You can change this behavior by setting the `TAXY_LOG`, `TAXY_ACCESS_LOG` environment variable or using the `--log`, `--access-log` command-line option.